Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_ocr_and_rag_with_snowflake_notebooks/getting_started_with_ocr_and_rag_with_snowflake_notebooks.md

 Congratulations!
 You've successfully built an end-to-end OCR and RAG application in Snowflake that transforms images into searchable, queryable content.
 Using Snowflake Notebooks and Cortex capabilities, you've implemented a solution that processes images through OCR, creates vector embeddings for semantic search, and provides AI-powered answers using Large Language Models - all while keeping your data secure within Snowflake's environment.
 Finally, you created a Streamlit application that allows users to interactively query their document content using natural language.

-We would love your feedback on this QuickStart Guide!
-Please submit your feedback using this [Feedback Form](https://github.com/Snowflake-Labs/sfguides/issues).

 ### What You Learned
 * How to implement OCR processing in Snowflake using Tesseract and Snowpark Python